According to the Pew Research Center, more than three-quarters of all Americans use the internet daily.

 - Crawling: The search engine sends its “bots” to find and recognize new content posted online.

-- Indexing: It is storing and organizing the crawled content and making it visible to the users.
+- Indexing: It is storing and organizes the crawled content and making it visible to the users.

 - Ranking: The list then ranks the most relevant to the least relevant content according to the user’s query.